Wayside: A Serial Novel

 This is a work of fiction.
 Unless otherwise indicated, all the names, characters, businesses, places, events and incidents in this book are either the product of the author's imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

-Episode One: The Auction
+Episode 1: The Auction

 October 27, 2024